Langfang Hebei, China Travel Guide

 Engage with Langfang's unique character by blending its contemporary developments with its local charm.

-Explore Langfang's lesser-known spots for one-of-a-kind activities.
+Explore Langfang's lesser-known spots for a single-of-a-kind activities.

 Venture into the smaller, non-touristy local wet markets (农贸市场) or neighborhood street markets for an authentic sensory experience of local business, fresh produce, and street food.

-Traditional Chinese Medicine shops provide a fascinating insight into an ancient practice, often with unique aromas and displays of herbs and traditional remedies.
+Authentic Chinese Medicine shops provide a fascinating insight into an ancient practice, often with unique aromas and displays of herbs and traditional remedies.

 Seek out individual food stalls in residential areas for authentic and affordable local snacks that are not usually found in tourist areas.